Table of Contents

 That gives us a lot of comforts and freedom to pursue our life on our terms.
 In my opinion, life insurance is an essential part of a comprehensive financial plan.

 Why I Have Life Insurance

 They say a picture is worth a thousand words.
 This photo speaks volumes to me.
-This is my family and I on vacation in Hawaii a couple years ago.
+This is my family and me on vacation in Hawaii a couple of years ago.